Quantization Backdoors to Deep Learning Commercial Frameworks: Post-Training Quantization Backdoor

 \subsubsection{Emulation for Acceleration}

-As mentioned above, directly conducting integer-only-arithmetic inference on a computer that does not immediately support integer-only-arithmetic is slow, which hinders the PQ backdoor attack training or optimization process.
-To overcome this, we construct an emulator to emulate the integer arithmetic operation to accelerate the inference~\cite{jacob2018quantization}.
-The emulation is illustrated in \autoref{fig:int8} (bottom).
+We construct an emulator to emulate the integer arithmetic operation to accelerate the inference~\cite{jacob2018quantization}.
+The emulation is illustrated in \autoref{fig:int8} (b).
 Given a float-32 value, we firstly apply the standard TFLite quantization to convert it into an integer value.
 However, we denote the integer value in a float-32 format (dashed lines).
 For example, given a float-32 input equal to 5.3, its corresponding integer value is 5.
 Instead, when we performing the PQ backdoor attack, we replace 5 with 5.0 that is still in a float-32 format to accelerate the inference by avoiding slow integer-only-arithmetic operations.
 Using this emulator, we are able to accurately emulate integer-only-arithmetic inference in the \textit{float-32 format}, which can be done efficiently on our x86-based machine.